-In today’s life, information plays a crucial role in modeling how people live and correlate with each other.
+In today’s life, information plays a crucial role in modeling how people live in society; as well as; correlate with each other.
 Information has been on the rise courtesy of the expanding access of internet.
-Unlike decades ago when information could be found published in hard copy, today information has gone digital the internet plays a crucial role in the expanding distribution of digital content and specifically information material.
+Unlike decades ago when information could be found published in hard copy; today information has gone digital the internet plays a crucial role in the expanding distribution of digital content.
+Along with specifically information material.

 Chilean Association of Publishers, Distributors and Booksellers

 Tel: (56-2) 672 0348, Fax: (56-2) 687 4271

 The Chilean Book Chamber was; and still is; an organization that brings together publishers, booksellers, distributors and direct sales organizations.
 Here is a list of fundamental objectives:

 - defense of freedom of action, importation, sale and circulation of books;

 - promotion and dissemination of Chilean books, inside and outside the country;

 - generating and supporting initiatives to train people dedicated to publishing, editing, marketing and distribution of books;